 The headline stat here is the 38-hour battery life, but you can pair compatible NFC devices with just a tap, and audio, comfort, connectivity and convenience are all really strong.
 Build quality and noise isolation admittedly pale in comparison to the B&W cans, but given the sizeable price difference, that is not exactly shocking.

-As you'd expect from Audio-Technica, audio quality is really excellent.
-It's more neutral than the B&W P7 Wireless, less bassy - that's not to say that bass is lacking, mind - and very involving and easy to listen to across a wide range of styles.
+As you'd expect from Audio-Technica, sound quality is top notch, being very involving and easy to listen to across a wide range of styles.

 Are these the most stylish cans on this list?
-We're rather partial to B&W's pillowy, leatherette, oval-topped rectangles but these are arguably even more debonaire.
-Clearly £329 buys a lot of design.
+We're rather partial to B&W's pillowy, leatherette, oval-topped rectangles but these are arguably more moderne and au courant.

 The battery lasts a very reasonable 20 hours, and while the touch controls are probably less easy to find and use than B&W's chunky buttons, they are also undeniably more chic.